 A crucial step will be finding your photographic niche.
 There’s a wide array of subjects to choose from.
 You could focus on personal portraits, fashion and culture photography, news and celebrities, or travel, nature and wildlife.
 Assuming you already have a professional-level camera, you’ll just need some great editing software and to build a website showing off your portfolio and listing your prices and services.
 With a bit of talent and determination, you could be snapping your way to success in no time!

-The job didn’t even exist 20 years ago, but now, thanks to new technologies and the sharp increase in remote work during the pandemic, the virtual assistant industry is booming.
-After years of strong growth, the market is expected to be worth more than $4 billion by 2025.
+The job didn’t even exist 20 years ago, but now, thanks to new technologies and the sharp increase in remote work during the pandemic, the virtual assistant industry is set to be worth more than $4 billion by 2025.
 That means now is a fantastic time to start your own virtual assistant business.

 To be clear, we’re talking about a human, not a digital or AI-powered, assistant, who provides administrative, technical, and creative services to clients remotely, via the internet.
 If you have a strong business skillset, you can get started with a minimal investment and run the company out of your own home while serving clients anywhere in the world.
 You could also add more skills over time, increasing your revenue streams and the rates you’re able to charge.